Arko9699/45kb/README.md

 * Typing Angle : 4.5 degree
 * Case Material : Aluminium 6061
 * Case Weight : 782g
-* Gaskets : 8x rounded 3mm x 60mm gasket strips (compatible with D65 gasket strips on KBDFans)
+* Gaskets : 8x rounded 60mm x 4mm x 3mm gasket strips (compatible with D65 gasket strips on KBDFans)
 # NOTE
 There is an case bottom that is meant to be used with a Waveshare RP2040 Zero for a handwired build.
 Make sure to use the correct plate file with plate mount stabilisers cutouts.